Frank Yokas

 Frank Peter Yokas (February 27, 1924 – May 12, 1994) was an American football player who played at the guard position.

 A native of Rock Island, Illinois, he attended Rock Island High School, received all-state honors as a football player, and graduated in 1943.
-He served in the Navy during World War II and played for the Great Lakes Navy and Saint Mary's Pre-Flight football teams.
+He served in the Navy during World War II and played for the Great Lakes Navy and Saint Mary's Pre-Flight football team.

 After the war, Yokas was recruited to play college football for Notre Dame, but he told coach Frank Leahy: "Coach, I'll eat them college kids alive."

 Yokas played professional football in the All-America Football Conference (AAFC) for the Los Angeles Dons in 1946 and the Baltimore Colts in 1947.
 He appeared in a total of 25 AAFC games.

 Yokas died in 1994 in Los Angeles.